 Death of a partner:

 On the death of a partner, subject to any contract to the contrary, the partnership ceases to exist.
-Here, the contract to the contrary means the partnership need not be dissolved if it is expressly mentioned in the partnership deed that the remaining partners (not partner) can continue the firm’s business.
+Here, the contract on the contrary means the partnership need not be dissolved if it is expressly mentioned in the partnership deed that the remaining partners (not a partner) can continue the firm’s business.
 On the other hand, if one of the two partners of a firm dies, the firm automatically comes to an end and, thereafter, there is no partnership for a third party to be introduced therein and, therefore, there is no scope for applying cl. (c) of s.
 42 to such a situation.
 When there are only two partners in a firm, on the death of one partner, the firm is deemed to be dissolved despite the existence of any clause which says otherwise.
-In other words, in a partnership firm of two partners, when one of the partners dies then the partnership automatically dissolved even if the deed of partnership was made clearly instructed to appoint heir of the deceased as a new partner.
+In other words, in a partnership firm of two partners, when one of the partners dies then the partnership automatically dissolved even if the deed of partnership was made clearly instructed to appoint the heir of the deceased as a new partner.
 As per the wishes of the directions of the deceased partner, the surviving partner may enter into a new partnership with the heir of the deceased partner, but that would constitute a new partnership.

 In a landmark judgment, in Mohd Laiquiddin v Kamala Devi Misra (deceased) by LRs,(1) the Supreme Court has ruled that on the death of a partner of a firm comprised of only two partners, the firm is dissolved automatically; this is notwithstanding any clause to the contrary in the partnership deed.
 The Supreme Court observed that when there are only two partners in a firm, on the death of one the firm is deemed to be dissolved despite the existence of any clause which says otherwise.
 Therefore, if in a firm comprised of only two persons as partners one dies, the contract comes to an end.
 There cannot be any contract unilaterally without acceptance by the other partner.